SheathedBlade/quartz/content/Characters/Amara Illustros.md

 	- [[Varant Illustros]]: Brother
 	- [[Altair Illustros]]: Brother

-_* -  Her previous allegiance was to the [[Factions of Luciradis#Luxori Covenant|Luxori Covenant]]_
+_* -  Her previous allegiance was to the [[Luxor Citadel]]_
 _** - Her previous occupation was as a Beacon of the [[Factions of Luciradis#Luxori Covenant|Luxori Covenant]]_

-## Empyrean Essence
+## Protean Essence

-*The below information are results from testing the individual of their "empyrean essence", or the essence of the associated Concept.
+*The below information are results from testing the individual of their "protean essence", or the essence of the associated Concept.
 This is sorted in order by the associated calendar month they are known for (except for the Creator).*

 |      **Concept** | **Amount of Essence**                       |
 | ---------------: | :------------------------------------------ |